MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-set-notification-enabled.md

 }
 ```

 For a USB device, or any other queue with a software receive completion mechanism, the client driver should track in its own context whether the queue's notification is enabled.
-When the completion routine is executed (e.g. a message becomes available in USB continuous reader), call [**NetRxQueueNotifyMoreReceivedPacketsAvailable**](netrxqueuenotifymorereceivedpacketsavailable.md) if the notification is enabled.
+From the completion routine (triggered for example when a message becomes available in the USB continuous reader), call [**NetRxQueueNotifyMoreReceivedPacketsAvailable**](netrxqueuenotifymorereceivedpacketsavailable.md) if the notification is enabled.
 The following example shows how you might do this.

 ```cpp
 VOID